cxynueuwu/click-click/README.md

 This is the first vision, it has basic functions, but only with javascript!

 i hope in the future, we can use php or another language to rewrite it, to make it more safer and stabilize.

+### Vision 0.2 2023/07/01

+Improved invite friends!
+Now it looks better and more sinful.

+Little change to the options, added login button, it doesn't work :(